rancher/elemental-toolkit/docs/content/en/docs/Development/_index.md

 weight: 8
 date: 2017-01-05
 description: >
-  How to build cOS?
+  How to build Elemental?
 ---

 Welcome!

-The cOS (containerized OS) distribution is entirely built over GitHub.
+The Elemental (containerized OS) distribution is entirely built over GitHub.
 You can check the pipelines in the `.github` folder to see how the process looks like.

 ## Repository layout